Five of the best charity Facebook pages

-Facebook now has over 600 million users and it’s likely to be one of the places that people will find out about your organisation.
+Facebook now has over 600 million users (back in 2011!) and it’s likely to be one of the places that people will find out about your organisation.

 Making a good first impression should be pretty high up on every charity’s list of goals.
 Yet many charities have Facebook fan pages that are unattended – often with a wall full of posts from confused or misinformed users.
 To make sure you make the right first impression, creating a custom welcome screen for your Facebook fan page is essential.

 Here are five charity custom Facebook fan pages that take different approaches to the problem to give you an idea of where to start:

 The American Red Cross always uses technology to its fullest.
 Its Facebook page is no different.
 The landing page displays feeds about disasters, blog posts and Tweets, giving the user a reason to get involved.
 Scroll further down the page and you’ll find a variety of media, from YouTube videos to Flickr photos.
 Even though it’s only a Facebook Page it could easily be confused with a fully fledged website.